devmount/you-can-quit/README.md

     yarn
     ```

-3. Either start the development server with hot reload at localhost:8080 ...
+3. Run the app by ...

+    ... either run the `you-can-quit/dist/index.html` in your browser, e.g.

     ```bash
+    firefox dist/index.html&
+    ```

+    ... or start the development server with hot reload at localhost:8080

+    ```bash
     yarn serve
     ```

-4. ... or create a production build with minification
+    ... or make the production build with minification yourself

     ```bash
     yarn build
     ```

+## Upgrade from 0.x to 1.x

+The breaking chang in version 1.x is, that the database was switched from Firebase to IndexedDB.
+This means, it's no longer compatible with your current data.
+If you rather want to migrate your data instead of starting from scratch (depends on how much days you already used this app), you can do the following:

+1. Export your Firebase data into a local `.json` file in the following format:

+    ```json
+    {
+      "2019-02-02": 1,
+      "2019-07-25": -1,
+      "2019-01-10": -1,
+      "2019-11-09": 1,
+      ...
+    }
+    ```

+    The order of dates doesn't matter.
+If you have any problems to do so, please [create an issue](https://github.com/devmount/you-can-quit/issues/new?template=bug_report.md).

+2. Update app files and dependencies

+    ```bash
+    cd you-can-quit
+    git pull
+    yarn
+    ```

+3. Run the app (see instructions above in the *Get started* section) and import this data file in the administration section at the bottom.

 ---